ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 Check the program's behaviour using `opam exec -- dune exec funkt < dune`.

-**Note**: The functor `IterPrint.Make` exposes the type from the injected dependency (here first `List.t` then `Array.t`) as the type `t` required of the result module.
-That's why a `with type` constraint is needed.
-When customising a type that's not exposed by the result module (i.e. an _implementation detail_), the `with type` constraint is not needed.
-As a further consequence of this, we could even define a local type `t` within the `struct` block for use within the implementation, and such a type `t` would not shadow the type `t` of the result module.
+**Note**: Modules received and returned by `IterPrint.Make` both have a type `t`.
+The `with type ... :=` constraint is needed to make the two `t` identical.
+This allows functions from the injected dependency and result module to use the same type.
+When the parameter's contained type is not exposed by the result module (i.e. when it is an _implementation detail_), the `with type` constraint is unnecessary.

 ## Write a Functor to Extend Modules